clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 The [way we judged this in 2018](https://paper.dropbox.com/doc/CUBE-OF-FORCE-ijFUPdkLPXwXuux3hEkVe) looks nothing like the above list, but our original interpretation also did not work out with respect to game balance.

 `Crawford` noted in the interview that he was actually recommending the removal of `AMF` for 5th edition, as it just has too many corner cases.
-Clearly, it was too iconic to remove and `Wizards` have done a good job of helping us tackle the ambiguities that follow, but for the `Cube of Force`?
+Clearly, it was too iconic to remove and `Wizards` have done a reasonable job of tackling the ambiguities that follow from it, but for the `Cube of Force`?
 [The silence speaks volumes](https://twitter.com/search?q=JeremyECrawford%20%22cube%20of%20force%22).

-Just don't use this item. __If you want this type of Legendary power__; i recommend you homebrew something more consistent.
-Here's my homebrew proposal:
+Just __don't use this item__.
+If you want this type of Legendary power, homebrew something using existing spells, but equally, don't put relieve a mage of antimagic concentration.
+Here's an alternative, yet still very poweful homebrew item:

 ![globe of invulnerability](/imgs/antimagic/globe_invuln.jpg)